 You have booked your family holiday to Bali and now at the stage of finding things to do with kids in Bali.
 Kids activities in Bali are great for all ages and the under 5’s are no exception!
 Here is a list of 11 things to do in Bali with toddlers or when travelling to Bali with a baby.
 There are more activities to do that you can find in our over 5’s blog post.
 Many of these activities are suited to under 5’s as well so make sure you read both.
-This article from Lonely Planet also has some great tips on travel to Bali and finding family activities in Bali for the whole family.
+This article from Lonely Planet also has some great tips on Bali for families and finding family activities in Bali for the whole family.

 Having fun in the pool is definitely at the top of our kids list of fun things to do in Bali.
 The weather is lovely for swimming all year round and is a great way to have fun as a family.
-The nannies that we use and recommend can all swim, so when you are sick of turning into a prune, its great to have another pair of hands that can swim with the toddlers while you relax by the pool.
+We usually pack floaties for the kids.
+When they were younger swim rings to sit in and when they were toddlers Wahu Suits.
+You can check out our Bali Packing List for more details.

 Located in Canggu this awesome place is also an Early Learning Centre so the facilities are great for families on holidays!
 The kids club operates 7 days a week and kids aged 2-12yrs can enjoy a play while kids under 2 can also join in with a carer accompanying them.
 They can also purchase food from the Sprout Cafe next door which is perfect if they stay and have a play for a couple of hours while Mum and Dad enjoy a quiet lunch out together.
 We have personally visited here numerous times and highly recommend it.
 You can check out our blog post on family friendly Canggu villas if you think Canggu looks like a great spot for your family.

 We love going for a walk along the beach but that’s not always the case as Mason loves to jump straight in.
 I will be honest and say I’ve only swam in the beach once in Bali!
-Australia really does have much better cleaner beaches to swim at and you need to be very careful swimming in Bali even in the tourist areas like along Kuta, Legian and Seminyak beaches.
+Australia really does have much better cleaner beaches and you need to be very careful swimming in Bali even in the tourist areas like along Kuta, Legian and Seminyak beaches.
 It’s fine going in the shallows for a splash with the kids especially in the areas like Sanur, Jimbaran and Nusa Dua but please be aware that the beaches can have nasty rips at times so be careful and aware of your conditions.